Hubble tension and matter inhomogeneities: a theoretical perspective: Results

 \section{Results}

+We used numerical computations in order to constrain the local matter perturbations as a function of $q_0^\text{Lo}$ and $j_0^\text{Lo}$.
+In other words, we explored the parameter space of $q_0^\text{Lo}$ and $j_0^\text{Lo}$ solving the Eqs. \eqref{dLperturbed} and \eqref{dLStandard}.
+Where we have used Eq. \eqref{feins2} to obtain $v^N$.
+In order to keep a physical description for observational evidence we required a suitable void profile neglecting: complex solutions, a range of values of $\Phi_0$ outside the perturbative regime $\Phi_0>0.1$, overdensities described by negative potential $\Phi_0<0$ and $g_2>0$, and finally, a regime where the matter perturbation are not out of the range $\Omega^{(1)}_{m,0}/\Omega^{(0)}_{m,0}>-0.15$, and $\Omega^{(1)}_{m,0}/\Omega^{(0)}_{m,0}< -0.45$ (around the $30\%$ of the observed subdensity \cite{Bohringer}, \cite{Keenan_2013} and \cite{10.1093/ptep/ptz066}).

-Our method found constraints for the local matter perturbation as a function of $q_0^\text{Lo}$ and $j_0^\text{Lo}$.
-We emphasise that the results depend on the background, then the plots could change if the background cosmology changes (obtained from Planck).
+We emphasise that the results depend on the background, then the range of the parameters could change if the background cosmology changes (obtained from Planck).
 In this method, we have assumed that $\Lambda$CDM is the correct model.
 In this case, $q_0^\text{Pl}$ depends on the DE and matter parameters: